December: What to Do in the Desert Garden

 Additionally, you can continue to deadhead annuals to encourage flowering.

-Check Your Citrus!
+Check Your Citrus

 Depending on your microclimate and the variety you’re growing, some citrus may be ripe this month.
-Grapefruits are often ripe by the end of this month.

 Color is not the best way to determine if citrus is ripe.
 When ripe, fruits should have a pleasant citrusy smell and have some heft when you hold them.

 If you suspect your fruits are ripe, pick one and give it a try.
 It’s the only way you’ll know for sure.
 And remember that citrus, once picked, does not continue to ripen.
+So don’t be in a hurry to pick oranges and grapefruit since “The longer on the tree, the sweeter it will be.” 😉

 Time to Get Your Holiday Poinsettias